-The Great Cities Institute (GCI) provided data and performed preliminary work for a planning process for revitalization of the West Chicago Avenue commercial corridor in Chicago’s Austin community.
+In 2015, the Great Cities Institute (GCI) provided data and performed preliminary work for a planning process for revitalization of the West Chicago Avenue commercial corridor in Chicago’s Austin community.
 In collaboration with neighborhood-based community organization Austin Coming Together, GCI assisted with the beginning stages of a community-based planning process with key neighborhood stakeholders such as residents, business owners, additional community organizations, service providers, and elected officials.
 The process was carried forward by Austin Coming Together in partnership with LISC Chicago and released as the Austin Quality-of-Life Plan in December 2018.

 Like many Chicago neighborhoods in recent decades, the Austin community has experienced rapid social and economic shifts including population decline, job loss, economic restructuring, and a declining economic base, which has left the community with issues of poverty, unemployment, institution loss, and scarce resources to deal with these challenges.
 Chicago Avenue, once a thriving corridor serving the community’s upwardly mobile middle and working class, today reflects the social and economic transformations of the neighborhood.
 The disinvestment on Chicago Avenue is evident by the corridor’s business vacancies, boarded-up storefronts, neglected vacant lots, and an unhealthy business mix.
 What were once largely locally-owned businesses catering to the everyday needs of the local residents are now mostly chain stores (fast food restaurants, discount stores, check cashing businesses), that offer limited goods and services requiring residents to leave the neighborhood to meet their everyday needs.